Notice of request for public comment and submission to OMB of proposed collection of information.

 - Enhance the quality, utility, and clarity of the information to be collected.

 - Minimize the reporting burden on those who are to respond, including the use of automated collection techniques or other forms of information technology.

 Please note that comments submitted in response to this Notice are public record.
 Before including any detailed personal information, you should be aware that your comments as submitted, including your personal information, will be available for public review.

-Abstract of proposed collection: The Application Under the Hague Convention on the Civil Aspects of International Child Abduction (DS-3013 and DS 3013-s) is used by parents or legal guardians who are asking the State Department's assistance in seeking the return of, or access to, a child or children alleged to have been wrongfully removed from or retained outside of the child's habitual residence and currently located in another country that is also party to the Hague Convention on the Civil Aspects of International Child Abduction.
+The Application Under the Hague Convention on the Civil Aspects of International Child Abduction (DS-3013 and DS 3013-s) is used by parents or legal guardians who are requesting the State Department's assistance in seeking the return of, or access to, a child or children alleged to have been wrongfully removed from or retained outside of the child's habitual residence and currently located in another country that is also party to the Hague Convention on the Civil Aspects of International Child Abduction (the Convention).
 The application requests information regarding the identities of the applicant, the child or children, and the person alleged to have wrongfully removed or retained the child or children.
 In addition, the application requires that the applicant provide the circumstances of the alleged wrongful removal or retention and the legal justification for the request for return or access.
-The State Department, as the U.S. Central Authority, uses this information to establish, if possible, the applicants' claims under the Convention; to advise applicants about available remedies under the Convention; and to provide the information necessary to the foreign Central Authority in its efforts to locate the child or children, and to facilitate return of or access to the child or children pursuant to the Convention.
-42 U.S.C.
-11608 is one of the main legal authorities that permit the Department to use this form.
+The State Department, as the U.S. Central Authority for the Convention, uses this information to establish, if possible, the applicants' claims under the Convention; to inform applicants about available remedies under the Convention; and to provide the information necessary to the foreign Central Authority in its efforts to locate the child or children, and to facilitate return of or access to the child or children pursuant to the Convention.
+22 U.S.C.
+9008 is the legal authority that permits the Department to gather this information.

-Managing Director, Bureau of Consular Affairs, Overseas Citizen Services, Department of State.
+Managing Director, Bureau of Consular Affairs, Department of State.